 Once you've considered what you're trying to do with your cash flow statement, one method will make more sense.

-Conclusion: direct vs indirect cash flow
+Conclusion: direct vs. indirect method of cash flow

 In short, the direct method is helpful when you need to make it easy for other people—like investors and stakeholders—to understand your cash flow.
 But it's harder for you as the finance person to create.

-On the other hand, the indirect method is much easier for the finance team to create, but harder for outside readers to interpret.
+On the other hand, the indirect method is much easier for the finance team to create but harder for outside readers to interpret.
 It might be a better option for leaner teams who don't have the time or resources to follow the direct method.